A Partnership Responding to Community Needs

-St. Paul, Minnesota, is a community of over 288,000 residents in the Twin Cities Metropolitan Area.
-Over the past several decades, the city has become a resettlement destination for refugees and immigrants from around the world.
+St. Paul, Minnesota, is a community of over 300,000 residents in the Twin Cities Metropolitan Area.
+Over the past 40+ years, the city has become a resettlement destination for refugees and immigrants from around the world.
 As many as 75,000 Hmong from Southeast Asia live in and around the city.
 Many Vietnamese, Cambodians, Laotians, and others also call the city home.

 In recent years, many refugees have arrived from Somalia, Ethiopia, and other parts of Africa.
 Latinos have emmigrated from other parts of the U.S. and foreign countries.
 In 2005-2006, several thousand Hmong who had lived for many years on the grounds of Wat Tham Krabok in Thailand arrived in St. Paul.
+Significant numbers of Karen refugees from Thai refugee camps continue to arrive, as well as Karenni and Bhutanese.
 The internationally known Center for Victims of Torture draws additional refugees.
-Significant numbers of Karen refugees from Thai refugee camps are currently arriving, as well as Karenni and Bhutanese.

 New Americans contribute greatly to the cultural, economic, and artistic life of Saint Paul.
-At the same time, they bring many needs related to learning English, obtaining employment, and accessing basic human services.
+They also bring many needs related to learning English, obtaining employment, and accessing basic human services.

 Service Accomplishments and Effectiveness

 SPCLC is committed to continuously improving service quality.
-The Accountability and Quality Assurance Team includes a Quality Assurance Advisor, Instructional Support Consultant/Professional Development Advisor, and the SPCLC facilitator.
+The Accountability and Quality Assurance Team includes an Instructional Support Consultant, a Quality Assurance Advisor, an Equity in Mentoring VISTA, and the SPCLC Facilitator.

 The Team works intensively with each member agency to monitor and improve service delivery.
-They support members in refining processes for assessing and monitoring student progress, identifying and sharing Best Practices for ABE, conducting site visits, and otherwise assisting members to provide high quality services.
-In program year 2011, the Instructional Support Consultant completed 66 Teacher observations for 11 SPCLC agency members, gathered a variety of instructional resource materials requested by teachers, completed demonstration lessons, and assisted with special projects to enhance instruction.
+Members are supported in refining processes for assessing and monitoring student progress, identifying and sharing Best Practices for ABE, conducting site visits, developing career pathways and other creative programming, and otherwise assisting members to provide high quality services.